MarianneUK/EliBreMusic/README.md

 I would have liked the date column to be less wide, to give more space to the middle column.
 I did not succeed to fix this.

 - Footer - Desktop and mobile versions - Contact button The contact button is not aligned with the other elements of the footer.
-DevTool shows a different margin compared to the other elements.
+DevTools show a different margin compared to the other elements.
 See pictures below.
 I did not succeed to fix this.
 ![Footer Margin](assets/documentation/footer_margin.png)
 ![Contact button margin](assets/documentation/contact_button_margin.png)

-/* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.*/
+- Responsive design
+On some mobile devices the logo and Call to Action are not centered anymore.

 <a name="deployment"></a>
 # 6. Deployment